philipithomas/www.philipithomas.com/_posts/2013-03-18-facebook-walled-garden.md

 ---
 layout: post
 title: Walled Garden Approach to Facebook Privacy
+description: Restricting social media to an inner circle
+category: essay
 ---

 Facebook left me feeling disconnected and exposed.
 Sharing new statuses and photos made me  uncomfortable because I did not know which of my 750 digital friends would see the update.
 The news feed was crowded with advertisements and updates from people I didn't care about.
 I gravitated away from Facebook and began trying alternatives that focused on core friends, like Path.